Aapka Consultant Judgment Series- In this series, we are providing case analysis of Landmark Judgments of Hon’ble Supreme Court of India.

 Date of Decision: 08-03-2006

 This case has its matrix in an appeal filed by the appellants and another appeal filed by the State of Gujarat.
 The basic focus in the appeal was absence of an atmosphere conducive to fair trial.
 Zahira made a grievance that she was intimidated, threatened and coerced to depart from the truth and to make statement in Court which did not reflect the reality.
 The Trial Court and the High Court rejected the prayer of the appellants and directed the acquittal of the accused persons.
 Hence the present appeal filed before the Supreme Court.
+Online casinos also have expansion movements and Novomatic continues to grow.
+Check them out.

 Whether the appellant Zahira has been imparted with fair and impartial trial by the court as enshrined under the Constitution of India?